kgisl/pythonFDP/manual/lab12a-kgashok.py.md

 1. Update `KyG.id` file with your details
 2. Read the instructions file
 3. Ask your mentor plenty of questions
-4. Modify the Java files to solve the problem statement
+4. Modify the basic Python files to solve the problem statement

 ## Problem Statement